guanzo/d3-show-reel/README.md

 * circle pack
 * radial node-link diagram

 As with the original showreel, these visualizations aren't meant to be meaningful.
-They're made to showcase D3's ability to produce beautiful visualizations with simple, declarative code.
+They're made to showcase D3's ability to produce beautiful, dynamic visualizations with simple, declarative code.